SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-09-16-augmented-reality-with-kinect-a-review.markdown

 ###### Chapter 2 “Creating Your First Program”

-Chapter 2 follows neatly on from setting up your dev environment in Chapter 1 to setting up your new game project, all the frameworks you will need and getting your first scene rendering with integration to the Kinect sensor.&nbsp; This is a crucial part as it leads to how to understand how to use the sensor effectively and how you will translate the inputs from the device into your game.&nbsp; Each section is explained clearly and is easy to follow.
+Chapter 2 follows neatly on from setting up your dev environment in Chapter 1 to setting up your new game project, all the frameworks you will need and getting your first scene rendering with integration to the Kinect sensor.
+This is a crucial part as it leads to how to understand how to use the sensor effectively and how you will translate the inputs from the device into your game.
+Each section is explained clearly and is easy to follow.

 ###### Chapter 3 “Rendering the Player”

-If you ever wanted to see yourself in interesting places without travelling, then this chapter will be for you.&nbsp; Taking what you have already with your start-up project we start messing around with the different streams and more importantly the correction needed to get those stream working together, one thing that is generally missed when working with these devices is that the streams are generally in different resolutions and just scaling them to match is not enough.&nbsp; The author takes great care to walk you through each corrective step to get the result you want.
+If you ever wanted to see yourself in interesting places without travelling, then this chapter will be for you.
+Taking what you have already with your start-up project we start messing around with the different streams and more importantly the correction needed to get those stream working together, one thing that is generally missed when working with these devices is that the streams are generally in different resolutions and just scaling them to match is not enough.
+The author takes great care to walk you through each corrective step to get the result you want.

 In this case the results is a green screen type of application where you can don your favourite superhero outfit and start flying over a city skyline, thankfully the author chose a nice safe scene with him standing in front of some mountains ![Open-mouthed smile](/Images/wordpress/2013/09/wlEmoticon-openmouthedsmile1.png).